Leica D-LUX Typ 109 vs Panasonic G7

 - Flexible image proportions: Has a multi-aspect sensor that allows for alternative image shapes.

 - More detailed viewfinder: Has higher resolution electronic viewfinder (2764k vs 2360k dots).

 - Faster burst: Shoots at higher frequency (11 vs 7 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Has a lens build-in, whereas the G7 requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the G7 requires a separate lens.

 - More compact: Is smaller (118x66mm vs 125x86mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the G7).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the G7).

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale price.

 - More heavily discounted: Has been on the market for longer (launched in September 2014).